 - The new edition more explicitly emphasizes that the various techniques the students are learning are often used in combination with one another.
 After introducing a new technique and showing how to use it on its own, Linneman then systematically offers examples of how to combine that technique with techniques students learned in previous chapters.

-- Most of the literature examples that end each chapter are new, and use very recent research from top academic journals (three quarters from 2015 or later, nearly half from 2019).
-They feature research that cover timely topics such as Black Lives Matter, transgender health, social media, police behavior, and climate change.
+- Most of the literature examples that end each chapter are new and use very recent research from top academic journals (three quarters from 2015 or later, nearly half from 2019).
+They feature research that covers timely topics such as Black Lives Matter, transgender health, social media, police behavior, and climate change.
 The SPSS demonstrations are completely redone, both in the book and on the website’s demonstration videos, using more recent data.
 Linneman applies his experience teaching his own students SPSS (knowing where students get confused) to clarify his explanations in these demonstrations.

 Chapter 1.
 Life in a Data-Laden Age: Finding and Managing Datasets

 Chapter 2.
 The Art of Visual Storytelling: Creating Accurate Tables and Graphs

 Chapter 3.
 Summarizing Center and Diversity: Basic Descriptive Statistics

 Chapter 4.
 Using Sample Crosstabs to Talk About Populations: The Chi-square Test

 Chapter 5.
 Using a Sample Mean or Proportion to Talk About a Population: Confidence Intervals

 Chapter 6.
 Using Multiple Sample Means to Talk About Populations: T–Tests and ANOVA